jpromanonet/Cubex/README.md

-# Cubex (Implementation in C)
+# Cubex
-A simple code interpreter write in C
+A simple code interpreter with implementations in Java and C